 COVID-19 Shifts Buyer Behavior

-The pandemic has caused many businesses here in the San Francisco Bay Area, across the country and the world to struggle, and many to close their doors, either temporarily or permanently.
+The pandemic caused many businesses here in the San Francisco Bay Area, across the country and the world to struggle, and many to close their doors, either temporarily or permanently.

 Sometimes, even thrive.

 Marketing is always an evolving area for businesses, never more so than at this moment in history.
 Business owners and CMOs who did not reexamine and adapt their marketing strategies to accommodate COVID-era changes will be less successful long term.

 Sticking to old marketing strategies may even threaten a company’s ability to survive.

 As the time people remain in their homes has increased dramatically, there’s also been a significant increase in the time people have to do online research and shopping.

 Interestingly, although the pandemic caused people to feel a great deal of uncertainty about the economy, businesses and consumers continue to do research and make online purchases.